-Here's an October 2020 Bar Exam Pass-Rate Breakdown, Per Group:
+Here's a February 2021 Bar Exam Pass-Rate Breakdown, Per Group:

 Clearly, the difficult, unique circumstances challenged candidates in different ways.
-If you're one of the 800+ who failed this time around, it's time to set a path forward for success.
+If you're among the 51% who failed this time around, it's time to set a path forward for success.

 Plus, you're in good company.
 There's a long line of incredibly successful people who've failed the bar exam at least once, but passed on a later attempt, too.
 Such luminaries include:

 - Former First Lady, Secretary of State, and two-time U.S. Presidential Candidate Hillary Clinton